 Knowing how to paint a ceiling might seem like a straightforward task, but the truth is many of us don’t know the ins and outs that can save time and produce better results.
 With the right tools, method and order, you can prevent a mess and make the task a whole lot easier on yourself.

 You need to complete the look if you’re learning how to paint a room in its entirety.
 A fresh coat of paint on the ceiling can make a huge difference to the end result — brightening up the space and potentially making the room look bigger, so you mustn’t ignore it.
 If you're stripping walls, you'll need to know how to remove wallpaper before painting.
+Before you paint a room, check out these 7 clever painting hacks to save you time, and how to clean baseboards.

 Not sure where to start?
 We’ve pulled together this comprehensive guide to take you through what to do step-by-step.
 Here’s how to paint a ceiling.